|

 Official Resources

-Summary of HIPAA Privacy Rule
+Summary of HIPAA Privacy

-Summary prepared by the Office for Civil Rights on the privacy rule of HIPAA.
-Document is in pdf format
+Rule Summary prepared by the Office for Civil Rights on the privacy rule of

-Detailed information about the "Privacy Rule," a federal regulation under HIPAA.
-Document is in pdf format
+RuleDetailed information about the "Privacy Rule," a federal regulation

-Information compiled by the Office for Civil Rights.
-Includes links to the full-text of the HIPAA statute
+to Protect the Privacy of Personal Health InformationInformation compiled by the Office for Civil Rights.
+Includes links to

-HIPAA Privacy Rule: Information for Researchers
+statute HIPAA Privacy Rule: Information

-Web site of subcommittee that assist the Department of Health and Human Services on implementation of the health information privacy provisions of HIPAA
+Services on implementation of the health information privacy provisions

 Other Resources and Tools for Archivists

-Poster produced by Nancy McCall and Catherine Arnott Smith and presented at the 2006 annual meeting of the Society of American Archivists.
-Authors presented findings from their NHPRC Electronic Records Research Fellowship where they examined examined options for archival reference and research that are HIPAA compliant and illustrated how the Clinical Document Architecture (CDA) and EAD might be incorporated to develop a HIPAA-award finding aid
+Access to Health Information of Individuals Access Policy of the National Library of Medicine adopted after the implimentation of the HIPAA Privacy Rule in April of 2003.The National Library of Medicine is not a covered entity and their policy may be helpful to other repositories who hold personal health information and are not covered entities Contextual Integrity and Informed Consent: Providing Web Access to Images of Health and MedicineA presentation by Phoebe Evans Letocha at the 2009 annual meeting of the Society of American Archivists Developing the HIPAA-Aware Finding AidPoster produced by Nancy McCall and Catherine Arnott Smith and presented at the 2006 annual meeting of the Society of American Archivists.
+Authors presented findings from their NHPRC Electronic Records Research Fellowship where they examined examined options for archival reference and research that are HIPAA compliant and illustrated how the Clinical Document Architecture (CDA) and EAD might be incorporated to develop a HIPAA-award finding aid Implications of HIPAA for ArchivesResources maintained by the Alan Mason Chesney Medical Archives of The Johns Hopkins Medical Institutions including their reigstration form, terms of access, and privacy forms for HIPAA.

-Are you a Covered Entity?
+Are you a Covered

-Charts developed by the Center for Medicare & Medicaid Services to assist you in determining covered entities.
+Entity?Charts developed by the Center for Medicare & Medicaid Services to assist you in determining covered entities.
+FERPA/HIPAAInformation provided by the University of Miami on the Family Education

-Information provided by the University of Miami on the Family Education Rights and Privacy Act (FERPA) and HIPAA
+Rights and Privacy Act (FERPA) and HIPAA

-First loaded on ALHHS website 28 March 2014
+Content updated 27 August 2014First loaded on ALHHS website 28 March 2014